What is AIBE (All India Bar Examination)

 Additional Criteria:

-- The candidate must have pursued their law degree from a BCI-recognized institution.
+- The candidate must have pursued or be expected to have their law degree from a BCI-recognised institution.

 - There is no age limit for appearing in the AIBE.